raidin2k3/meloAI/README.md

-melony allows you to know more about a personality/product from the eyes of a PR specialist.
+melony allows you to know more about a personality/product from the eyes of a Market specialist.
 Stay tuned!